 What is Spinal Cord Stimulation?

-Spinal cord stimulation (also called SCS) uses electrical impulses to relieve chronic pain of the back, arms, and legs.
-It is believed that electrical pulses prevent pain signals from being received by the brain.
-SCS candidates include people who suffer from neuropathic pain and for whom conservative treatments have failed.
+Spinal cord stimulation (SCS) uses electrical impulses to relieve chronic pain in the back, arms, and legs.
+It is believed that these electrical pulses prevent pain signals from reaching the brain.
+Candidates for SCS typically include individuals experiencing neuropathic pain who have not found relief through conservative treatments.

 Do I need a Spinal Cord Stimulator Implant?